 Coordinator Selda Dagistanli Opens in new window

-Description The unit will introduce students to the principles, dimensions and qualities of contemporary executive leadership, as well as taking an analytical approach to such practice.
-The unit considers the challenges and dynamics of strategic police leadership within a range of political contexts.
+Description The subject will introduce students to the principles, dimensions and qualities of contemporary executive leadership, as well as taking an analytical approach to such practice.
+The subject considers the challenges and dynamics of strategic police leadership within a range of political contexts.
 It explores the reality and diversity of operational policing and related functions from the leadership perspective and explores the limitations of leadership.
 It discusses the value and importance of the exercise of proper influence at the political, public and organizational levels.

 School Social Sciences

 Eligible students who have completed the Graduate Diploma in Strategic Leadership Program at NSW Police Management and Leadership Centre; or the Graduate Diploma of Executive Leadership (Policing and Emergency Services) at the Australian Institute of Police Management will receive Advanced standing for this subject.

 On successful completion of this subject, students should be able to: